Searching for cavities of various densities in the Earth's crust with a low-energy electron-antineutrino beta-beam: Determination of cavity parameters

 Notice that the closest distance from the cavities to the Earth surface, for A and B, is about $19$ km, and, for cavities C and D, $34$ km and $39$ km, respectively.
-Wider or uncentered cavities would lie closer to the surface; for instance, a centered cavity with $w_0 = 323$ km would lie only $12$ km deep, which is roughly the current maximum drilling depth \cite{Fuchs:1990}.
+Wider or uncentered cavities would lie closer to the surface; for instance, a baseline-centered cavity with $w_0 = 323$ km would lie only $12$ km deep, which is roughly the current maximum drilling depth \cite{Fuchs:1990}.

-Secondly, in Fig.~\ref{Fig-w.vs.rho-rec} we observe that values of $\rho$ close to $\langle\rho_\oplus\rangle$ (equivalent to the no-cavity case), regardless of $w$, are excluded at the same statistical significance as shown in Fig.~\ref{Fig-w.vs.rho}.
+In Fig.~\ref{Fig-w.vs.rho-rec} we observe that values of $\rho$ close to $\langle\rho_\oplus\rangle$ (equivalent to the no-cavity case), regardless of the value of $w$, are at the same significance level as shown in Fig.~\ref{Fig-w.vs.rho}.
 The shape of the isocontours is explained by the same argument as in said figure.
-The uncertainty in $w$ is large in cases A and B, since in that density region the contours are parallel to the asymptote at $\rho = \langle \rho_\oplus \rangle$.
-In cases C and D, the uncertainty is smaller given that at higher densities the contour regions tend to be parallel to the horizontal axis.
-It is interesting to point out that in a real\--case scenario, where there could be some prior knowledge about the density, it would be possible to constrain $w$ significantly.
+Notice that the uncertainty in $w$, for a fixed $\rho$ hypothesis, decreases as the real cavity density gets farther away from the Earth's mean density.
+Furthermore, the allowed ranges of values of $\rho$ and $w$ are large in all cases, which indicates that more information is needed to determine the cavity parameters.
+In this sense, it is interesting to point out that in a real\--case scenario, where either there could be some prior knowledge about the density or a particular cavity density is being searched for, it would be possible to constrain $w$ significantly.
 For instance, for $\rho = 1$ g cm$^{-3}$ (case A), $w = 240_{-50}^{+30}$ km at $1\sigma$ uncertainties, while for $\rho = 25$ g cm$^{-3}$ (case D), $w = 50\pm10$ km.